The Marigold, a cheerful and easy plant to grow, and the first choice among those who want a bright and splendid natural display for their homes!

 How And When To Plant Marigold Seeds

-Marigold plants do not necessarily require intensive pruning, but deadheading actually aids plants in the blooming and suppresses the seeding process.
-When deadheading inspect plants for any dead flowers, and snip them off via your fingertips.
+When deadheading, inspect plants for any dead flowers, and snip the flowerheads off via your fingertips.
 Before you know it, healthy marigold flowers will grow and take its place!

 Marigold Pest Control

-However, marigolds don’t find themselves entirely immune to pests though; aphids and mites sometimes take a liking to the marigold.
-A quick spray of water combined with an insecticidal soap or neem will usually solve the infestation issue.
 Apply once per week until the pests are gone.
-Slugs may also find your Marigolds attractive during the wet season, but there’s nothing a bit of slug repellent pellets won’t fix!
+Slugs may also find your Marigolds attractive during the wet season, but there’s nothing a bit of slug repellent options won’t fix!